kavita07/WKAutomationExercise/README.md

 11. npm run  test:negative
     to only execute negative cases

+    TEST RESULT

-12. Test Result: 3 tests are failed
+12. 4 tests are failed
-    (1 positive related to radio button as button type is checkbox and 2 negative cases as instead of https , few links are http and search box is accepting invalid chracter)
+    (1 positive related to radio button as button type is checkbox and 3 negative cases
+     1.search box is accepting number
+     2.as instead of https , few links have protocal http 3.when click on link , links are opening into current window )

+    please check attache screen shot on githun

+    LOGS

+13. if you want to see detailed log of test results

+14. opne wdio.conf.ts search  logLevel:
+    set value as  logLevel: 'info',
+15. Save and run -> npm run test

 FRAMEWORK STRUCTURE